fullstack-development/web3-roadmap/blockchain/security/account-safety.md

 * What scam types do you know?
 * What is phishing attack?
 * What is approval in erc20 and why is it dangerous?

+## Tasks:
-* Find out where you can revoke your approvals
+* Find out service where you can revoke your approvals